This is a continuation of my Beginner Miniature Garden Series. Here are the previous lessons, just in case you missed them:

 - – won’t harm your glazed pots and containers, it can be removed easily.

 - – it can be used for in-ground miniature gardens as well as any sized container

 - – best of all, it LOOKED like a real patio in miniature!

 And the Mini Patio Mix Kit was born!
 Yay!

-Now after 10 years of installing patios and playing with the Mini Patio Mix Kit, the patios have held up to freezing, snow, over-head watering, moss, cats, possums and kids.
+Now after years of installing patios and playing with the Mini Patio Mix Kit, since 2001, the patios have held up to freezing, snow, over-head watering, moss, cats, possums and kids!
 Not to mention a great spot for a cup of coffee or wineglass.

-Please help share this message by tweeting, facebooking or stumbling this below!
+Please help share this message by using the social media buttons below!

 Like this?
-Join us for more miniature gardening here and subscribe to our Mini Garden Gazette, the world’s only monthly publication on the miniature garden hobby, since 2004.
+Join us for more miniature gardening here and subscribe to our Mini Garden Gazette, the world’s ONLY newsletter for the miniature garden hobby, published since 2004.